ronniedada/cbs/README.md

-cbstats
+cbs
 ===========

-cbstats - A viewer for stats
+cbs - A viewer for couchbase phone home stats